Pantherophis vulpinus: Behavior

 Strong and agile, fox snakes are excellent climbers, but are more often found on the ground.
 Fox snakes are diurnal, but may hunt at night during the hot summer months.
 Like all snakes, fox snakes are cold-blooded and cannot adjust their own body temperature; so these snakes often hide in burrows or under logs or rocks to stay safe from extremely hot or cold weather.
-In winter, they hibernate underground, where they can avoid freezing temperatures.
+In winter, they brumate underground, where they can avoid freezing temperatures.

 These docile, harmless snakes use several defensive behaviors against predators.
 They may shake their tails in dry leaves, sounding like rattlesnakes.
 They can also give off a stinky musk from glands near their tail, which makes them less appetizing to other animals.
 This musk has an odor similar to that of the red fox; this is the origin of the common name "fox snake".
 As a last resort, these snakes may hiss loudly and strike at the threat.

-Diet

-Foxsnakes are strict carnivores.
-Their primary diet consists of mice and other small rodents, but they will take any prey small enough to swallow whole, including young rabbits, frogs, fledgling birds and eggs.
-As constrictors, they subdue their prey by squeezing it between their coils.

 Life history

 Foxsnakes mate in April and May.
 Males wrestle with one another for the right to mate with females.
 In June, July or August, the female will bury a clutch of seven to 27 eggs under a log or in debris on the forest floor.
 These hatch after an approximately 60 day incubation period.
 Young fox snakes are usually much lighter in color than adults.

+Like all reptiles, P. vulpinus reproduces sexually and is an r-strategists according to r/K selection theory.
+An adult female may lay between 7 and 29 eggs, which generally hatch after about 60 days.
+Eggs are usually laid under logs, or in rotting wood or humus.

+Foxsnakes are strict carnivores.
 They are often a welcome sight around farmlands, where they consume a large number of rodents that can otherwise be harmful to crops, or transmit parasites to captive animal stocks, though they are opportunistic feeders and will sometimes also eat fledgling chickens or eggs, which sometimes leads them to be erroneously called the chicken snake.
+Their primary diet consists of mice and other small rodents, but they will take any prey small enough to swallow whole, including young rabbits, frogs, fledgling birds and eggs.
+As constrictors, they subdue their prey by squeezing it between their coils.